-Absence during the Year 2 Residential Blocks
+Absence during the Year 2 In-Person Campus Block

-Attendance during the Year 2 Residential Blocks (March and June) is mandatory.
-See 1.1 'Regular attendance' in the Student Handbook.
-1.2.11 'Absences during Clinical Rotations in Year 2' in the Student Handbook for further information.
+Attendance during the Year 2 In-Person Campus Block (March) is mandatory.
+See 1.1 'Regular attendance' in the Student Handbook and 1.2.10 'Absences during Clinical Rotations in Year 2' for further information.